Tonnanto/BasicQuests/src/main/resources/quest_generation/README.md

 - The Quest is: "Mine 64 Iron Ore"
 - The total value is: 1 * (20 + (4 * 64)) = 276

-- An item reward with the value 276 will be generated (if item rewards are enables within the config.yml)
+- An item reward with the value 276 will be generated (if item rewards are enables in the config.yml)
-- Of all the items within every file in the directory (item_reward_generation) one or more are chosen with a random amount until the total reward value is greater than the quest value.
+- Of all the items within every file in the directory (item_reward_generation), one or more are chosen with a random amount until the total reward value is greater than the quest value.